 In a recession your marketing budget may be reduced.
 So the items you do spend money on need to be ones that are going to have immediate business value to you.
-Go-to-Marketing Strategies have an excellent Marketing ROI Calculator available.
-It is built in Microsoft Excel for easy editing and customization, and it helps you evaluate the projected and actual return on investment of your marketing programs.
+It's important for to you evaluate the projected and actual return on investment of your marketing programs.

 Marketing online can be much more cost-effective than other forms of marketing.
 Make sure you are taking advantage of the online marketing opportunities available, such as forums, blogs, segment-specific sites, SEO and PPC advertising, newsletters, etc. Check out this article for more tips on web software marketing.

 The likelihood of a repeat sale from a current customer is always higher than selling to a new customer.
 But this is not just sales’ job.
 Make sure you’re enabling your sales team with the tools they need to effectively sell into existing accounts.
 Re-engage current customers for feedback on their needs.
 Not only is this an effective way to focus scarce marketing dollars, but you will also find out what is most important to your current customer base during a recession and you can update your messaging accordingly.

 Even if we are in a recession, some niches or market segments will continue to grow.
 Make sure that you are focusing your marketing efforts on those customer groups who have money to spend and can realize immediate value from your product or service.
 It could be that in a recession there are opportunities available to you that were not so apparent before.

 Looking at past economic downturns, the companies that focused on gaining market share during a recession were the ones that had the strongest business growth after the recession was over.
 In the current recession, it seems likely that software as a service (SaaS) will grow share compared to on-premise software licenses, even more so than if the recession had not occurred.